 Scalable costs

-The general rule is that the larger your campaigns are, the more cost-effective they will be.
-If you are interested in larger campaigns, you are likely to get a good deal.
+The general rule is that the larger your campaigns are, the more cost-effective they are likely to be.

 This is especially true about the production process.
 You have to pay your graphic designer only once to get a great design.
 It is up to you whether you then print this design 5,000 times or 300,000 times.
 The cost of design remains the same, but you get more value for larger campaigns.

-When you are checking for prices with the various UK printing houses, you will quickly see that the per pamphlet printing cost can drop as much as 50% for larger orders.
+When you are checking for prices with the various UK printing houses, you will quickly see that the per pamphlet printing cost can drop significantly for larger orders.

 The larger your order is, the more you are going to save on a per-unit basis.

-Distribution itself tends to have set prices that don’t scale the same way.
-However, for campaigns of over 100,000 pamphlets deals can be made and prices can be negotiated down.
+Distribution itself tends to have set prices that don’t scale quite the same way.
+However, with large campaigns, sometimes lower prices can be negotiated.

 Cost effective

-On the other end of this conversation, if you are not looking to spend a lot of money, you can start with a small campaign of 5,000 pamphlets in your local area.
-The costs for these campaigns are not great, and you can slowly scale up from there.
+If you are not looking to spend a lot of money, you can start with a small campaign of 5,000 pamphlets in your local area.
+The costs for these campaigns are not huge, and you can scale up from this point.

 You can manage the costs of your campaigns and scale up your efforts when you feel comfortable.